bitagoras/xtype/README.md

 The Vision
 ----------

-The success of the Digital Revolution is based on the common notation of all kind of information by binary series of zeros and ones.
+The success of the digital revolution is based on the common notation of all kind of information by binary series of zeros and ones.
 Unfortunately this idea of unification did not find its way to the syntax of binary data structures.
 Many thousand binary file formats exist in the world that need custom-built programs or libraries to decode the data.
-The leak of a unified data structure format counteracts the full advantage of digitalization.

-For text files universal formats exist, like [XML](https://www.w3.org/XML/), [JSON](http://www.json.org/), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).
+For text files universal formats already exist, such as [XML](https://www.w3.org/XML/) and [JSON](http://www.json.org/).
 As a drawback text formats have limited speed and storage efficiency since numerical values have to be translated into their decimal text representations and certain sub elements cannot be read without parsing the whole text file.

 Here comes the vision of a Universal Binary Notation (UBN) that is easy to use and provides all desirable properties of binary formats.
-One single editor or viewer should be able to decode the content of any binary file format that is based on UBN.
-This would allow binary files to gain the popularity of text files, which can all be opened by one text-editor.
+One single editor or viewer should be able to display the content of any binary file format that is based on UBN.
+This would allow binary files to gain the popularity of text files, which can all be opened by one text-editor and read by any programing language.
 Due to it's binary structure certain sub-elements can be accessed very efficiently.
 This would make binary files even more flexible than text-files and enable users to handle elements as intuitively as files in a directory tree of a file system.

-But why again a new format?
-Does no common binary format exist for general purposes?
-There are some examples, however they suffer from too high complexity or limited versatility.
+But why yet another format?
+Are there no general purpose binary formats?
+Actually there are some examples, however they suffer from too high complexity or limited versatility.
 Examples are [HDF5](https://www.hdfgroup.org/HDF5/) (Hierarchical Data Format) and [UBJSON](https://github.com/ubjson/universal-binary-json/) (Universal Binary Java Script Object Notation).
 The former is feature-rich and suitable for huge scientific data sets but has a quite complicated grammar while the latter is very simple, but is not optimized for big databases with random access.
 UBN is supposed to bridge the gap.

 Core Idea
 ---------

 To unify the contradicting requirements of simplicity and advanced features, the format specification is divided into two meta levels.
-The core grammar describes a very simple but hierarchical data structure, inspired by UBJSON.
+The core grammar describes a minimalistic hierarchical data structure, inspired by UBJSON.
 Advanced features such as random access are hidden behind elements with the metadata flag.
 When ignoring the metadata, the file still can be parsed with the core grammar and at least most of the binary data can be understood.
 It is assumed that most UBN files of typical usage will probably not require any metadata.

 UBN is also suitable for data streams.
 All elements of the grammar begin with ascii characters with values between 32 and 127.
-Other ASCII values are reserved for the communication protocol.
+Other ASCII values are reserved for communication protocols.

 ### Features of the grammar